JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 \\]

-Notice that for any given \\(x_1, \\ldots, x_k\\), the function \\(\\mu g\\) is not defined if there is no
+Notice that for any given \\(x_1, \\ldots, x_k\\), the function \\(\\mu g\\) is only defined if there is at least one
 \\(y\\) such that \\(g(y, x_1, \\ldots, x_k)=0\\).
 For this reason, the diagonal argument cannot be applied to the general recursive functions.

-The general recursive functions were first defined by Gödel in 1934.
-A letter from Herbrand in 1931 sparked the idea.
+A letter from Herbrand in 1931 sparked Gödel to define them in 1934.

 ## Logical formalisms